meoblast001/meosite/pages/technologies.md

 generator Hakyll.
 The frameworks simplifies building static websites and can convert various source resources to their publish format.

-## Game Development

-- **Unity:** If I'm making a game, it's easiest for me to turn to Unity.
-It's the engine with which I have the most experience, it makes prototyping easy, it supports almost every feature I need (and the rest is on their roadmap).
-I've worked with the asset pipeline, built UIs, have made both 2D and 3D scenes, synchronised multiplayer games using the (now deprecated) high level networking API, and have prototyped levels with ProBuilder.
-Currently I've only worked with Unity in a private context.
-Look at my projects page to see what I've done with it.

-- **Godot:** Because I prefer free and open source software, I naturally learned and used Godot.
-Currently I am more experienced with Unity but have used Godot for 2D game development.
-Look at my projects page for an example.

 ## Desktop Graphical User Interface Development

 - **Qt:** When writing a graphical desktop application I prefer using Qt, either